lah7/gtk3-classic/README.md

 * Menu bars are not covered by too high popup menus.
 See https://gitlab.gnome.org/GNOME/gtk/issues/1016.
 * Labels are wrapped similarly to GTK2.
 This patch fixes too wide windows in applications improperly ported from GTK2.
-* Errors in console output because of integration with Accessibility Toolkit are hidden.
+* Errors in console output caused by integration with Accessibility Toolkit are hidden.
 See https://unix.stackexchange.com/questions/230238.
+* Errors in console output about non-existent "inhibit" method in XFCE are hidden.
+See example on https://bugzilla.redhat.com/show_bug.cgi?id=1515272#c1.
+* Tray icons in non-compositing window managers like Awesome or i3wm are shown properly.
+See https://gitlab.gnome.org/GNOME/gtk/issues/1280.